zopefoundation/z3c.contents/src/z3c/contents/README.txt

 If we like to rename items, we can do this with the ``Rename`` button.
 This means if we use them, we will get input widgets for the selected items rendered in the table.
-After that, we can click the botton another time which will do the renaming.
+After that, we can click the button another time which will do the renaming.
 Let's setup a table which we select items and click the ``Rename`` button: